thomasedgemon/rpi_testing/notes.md

 and had chatgpt write a cpp script on a single core to find primes. i left it in my office, said good night, and let it run all night.

-but i am an impatient man. so when i got home, i had gpt write a python script with the same algorithm on three cores of a 2.4GHz i5-7500. after 30 minutes, it found 666 million primes (or about 22 million per minute) and took up 7.5 gigs of an uncompressed text file with one prime per line.
+but i am an impatient man. so when i got home, i had gpt write a python script with the same algorithm on my main development computer, three cores of a 2.4GHz i5-7500. after 30 minutes, it found 666 million primes (or about 22 million per minute) and took up 7.5 gigs of an uncompressed text file with one prime per line.